 Buffett’s 90/10 Strategy

-My advice to the trustee could not be more simple: Put 10% of the cash in short-term government bonds and 90% in a very low-cost S&P 500 index fund.
-(I suggest Vanguard‘s [time stock-symbol=VFINX].)
-I believe the trust’s long-term results from this policy will be superior to those attained by most investors—whether pension funds, institutions, or individuals—who employ high-fee managers.
+In a 2014 letter to his shareholders, Buffett said, "My advice to the trustee could not be more simple: Put 10% of the cash in short-term government bonds and 90% in a very low-cost S&P 500 index fund (I suggest Vanguard‘s).
+I believe the trust’s long-term results from this policy will be superior to those attained by most investors—whether pension funds, institutions, or individuals—who employ high-fee managers."

-Avoid Fund Fees
+Avoiding Fund Fees

 Investing in lower-cost funds like Buffett outlines could save this person more than $200,000 in fees, allowing them to retire nearly $340,000 richer.

 Many financial advisors would also take issue with Buffett’s weighting.
-They would argue that especially for clients later in life, his strategy places too much weight on risky stock-based funds where one recession could wipe out retirement savings for years to come.
+They would argue that, especially for clients later in life, his strategy places too much weight on risky stock-based funds where one recession could wipe out retirement savings for years to come.

 One well-known rule of thumb says to invest a percentage of your portfolio in bond funds equal to your age.
-If you’re 50 years old, invest 50 percent into bonds or bond funds.
+If you’re 50 years old, invest 50% into bonds or bond funds.
 Financial advisors generally agree that this advice is too conservative and overly simplistic, but they would say that Buffett’s advice is too risky.

-Second, don’t fall for the idea that you can beat the market.
+Don’t fall for the idea that you can beat the market.
 Research shows that over time, your performance will largely mirror the performance of the overall market.
 Paying high fees for investment professionals trying to beat the market probably won’t pay off.